 - Applying to college and writing a personal statement

 - Opioid Addiction

 - Zika Virus

 - Exercise Science

-We are excited about the 2018 Public Health Summer Camp and are currently accepting applications!
+We are excited about the 2019 Public Health Summer Camp and are currently accepting applications!
 Applications and all supporting documents are due by May 17, 2019 for consideration.

 To participate students must be:

 - Submit an application, including a recommendation from a school counselor or teacher.